foundersandcoders/coursebook/src/course/application/number-functions.md

 # Number functions

-This set of functions will give you a further introduction to some key features in JavaScript.
+This set of functions will give you a further introduction to key features in JavaScript.
 Use [Replit](https://replit.com) to code your solutions.

+## Sum of two numbers

-:one: Write a function which accepts two numbers as arguments.
+Write a function which accepts two numbers as arguments.
 The function should return the sum of the two numbers.

 For example: